-- (1) A conditional use approval shall be deemed to authorize only one particular conditional use and said permit shall automatically expire if, for any reason, the conditional use shall cease for more than one year. - (2) The applicant shall submit a completed application for a zoning certificate within one year of the date the conditional use was approved or the approval shall expire. - (3) Upon expiration of a conditional use approval, a new application, including all applicable fees, shall be required before a conditional use application will be reviewed. - (4) Upon written request, one extension of six months may be granted by the Zoning Administrator if the applicant can show good cause for a delay. - (5) As part of the conditional use approval, the Planning Commission may authorize alternative time limits for zoning certificate issuance based on the scale of the proposed development.
+- (1) A conditional use approval shall be deemed to authorize only one particular conditional use and said permit shall automatically expire if, for any reason, the conditional use shall cease for more than one year. - (2) The applicant shall receive approval of a zoning certificate within one year of the date the conditional use was approved and comply with the time limits of the approved zoning certificate or the approval shall expire. - (3) Upon expiration of a conditional use approval, a new application, including all applicable fees, shall be required before a conditional use application will be reviewed. - (4) Upon written request, one extension of six months may be granted by the Zoning Administrator if the applicant can show good cause for a delay. - (5) As part of the conditional use approval, the Planning Commission may authorize alternative time limits for zoning certificate issuance based on the scale of the proposed development.